RadioAstronomySoftwareGroup/pyuvsim/docs/parameter_files.rst

       * ``table_name`` : The name of the table to use from the file (required).
       * ``id_column`` : The name of the column to use for the source IDs (required).
       * ``flux_columns`` : One or a list of columns to use for the source fluxes (a list for fluxes at multiple frequencies) (required).
       * ``ra_column`` : The name of the column to use for the source RAs (recommended, defaults to ``RAJ2000``).
       * ``dec_column`` : The name of the column to use for the source Decs (recommended, defaults to ``DEJ2000``).

     Alternatively, you can specify a ``mock`` and provide the ``mock_arrangement`` keyword to specify which mock catalog to generate.
-Available options are shown in the ``create_mock_catalog`` docstring:
+Available options are shown in the :func:`pyuvsim.simsetup.create_mock_catalog` docstring.

-    .. module:: pyuvsim

-    .. autofunction:: create_mock_catalog

     Flux limits can be made by providing the keywords ``min_flux`` and ``max_flux``.
     These specify the min/max stokes I flux to choose from the catalog.